What we do

-* Calls cost £1.83 per minute with a £1.53 connection charge from most landlines.
+** Calls cost £1.83 per minute with a £1.53 connection charge from most landlines.
 Network charges vary.
 Mobiles will cost considerably more.
-Rates correct at time of publication, June 2014.
+Rates correct as of June 2014.
 Texts to 118 24 7 charged at standard network rates, replies cost £1.50 per text.
 Customer service 0800 555 444.

 Working with hibu